JERUKA9/ASM-PROJECTS/README.md

 # Assembly-Projects

-Writen in texeditor  builld by NASM.
+Writen in Emacs  builld by NASM.